aherbert/gdsc-smlm/docs/analysis_plugins.rst

     The current frame is shown as a vertical pink line.
 Candidate on-frames from ``Peak Fit`` results are shown as cyan box.
 Selected on-frames are shown as magenta circles.
 The red line is the LOESS smoothing of the plot data.

-.. index:: adding on-frames
+..
+  No index

-Adding on-frames
+Adding On-Frames
 ^^^^^^^^^^^^^^^^

 Any fluorophore on-frame should have a higher mean that the frames around it.
 These can be easily viewed as spikes on the plot profile and the relevant frames in the spot image inspected.